zamazan4ik/awesome-pgo/article/article.md

 There is an idea to implement a similar approach based on an open-source project like Grafana Pyroscope ([discussion](https://github.com/grafana/pyroscope/discussions/2783)) or Elastic Universal Profiling ([issue](https://github.com/elastic/elasticsearch/issues/105802)).
 I am not alone with such an idea - other people outside Google already [tried](https://discuss.elastic.co/t/continuous-profile-guided-optimization-pgo-platform-based-on-elastic-universal-profiling/354605/2) to implement a similar approach with positive results.
 However, the current state of these activities is just a discussion, nothing to try yet.

 Google Cloud has a [Cloud Profiler](https://cloud.google.com/profiler/docs/about-profiler) product that also can be used for Continuous PGO.
 I am guessing that Cloud Profiler internally somehow reuses Google Wide Profiler.
-This project allows continuosly measure performance of GCP-deployed applications (out-of-GCP scenarios are also supported) from multiple perspectives: CPU, RAM, thread and lock contentions, etc. I [asked](https://www.googlecloudcommunity.com/gc/Google-Cloud-s-operations-suite/Continuous-Profile-Guided-Optimization-PGO-platform-based-on/m-p/743125) about evolving Cloud Profiler into a Continuous PGO platform - let's wait for the answer.
+This project allows continuosly measure performance of GCP-deployed applications (out-of-GCP scenarios are also supported) from multiple perspectives: CPU, RAM, thread and lock contentions, etc. I [asked](https://www.googlecloudcommunity.com/gc/Google-Cloud-s-operations-suite/Continuous-Profile-Guided-Optimization-PGO-platform-based-on/m-p/743125) and created the [issue](https://issuetracker.google.com/issues/337900460) about evolving Cloud Profiler into a Continuous PGO platform - let's wait for the answer.
 Some people also [wants](https://issuetracker.google.com/issues/296460994) such functionality.
 I didn't play with the product yet but from reading the documentation I found a strange limitation - at least from the documentation point of view measuring performance for applications written in C, C++, Rust, etc. is not supported yet.
-I [opened](https://www.googlecloudcommunity.com/gc/Google-Cloud-s-operations-suite/Support-for-more-programming-languages-in-Cloud-Profiler/m-p/743114) a discussion about that.
+I [opened](https://www.googlecloudcommunity.com/gc/Google-Cloud-s-operations-suite/Support-for-more-programming-languages-in-Cloud-Profiler/m-p/743114) a discussion about that (and the corresponding [issue](https://issuetracker.google.com/issues/337905339)).
 What about other cloud providers like AWS and Azure?
 I didn't see similar products in their portfolio.
 If you know more about that - please let me know.

 Another idea is gathering PGO profiles (instrumentation or sampling, whatever) via a crowd-sourcing-like mechanism.
 One of the biggest issues with PGO is collecting actual usage profiles.
 But what if we had a repository where each software engineer can get actual PGO profiles for its application and use it for PGO-optimized builds on their official site?
 It could be done e.g. via a specific OS build where all PGO-potent applications are built with instrumentation or continually collect sampling profiles via `perf` or something like that.
 There are **a lot** of concerns here like privacy issues (potential mapping "some_user_id -> application execution profiles"), security issues (organizing an attack on an application performance via messing publicly-gathered PGO profiles), implementation (who and how would implement all this stuff?!), and much more.
 Maybe community-driven projects like [Boinc](https://boinc.berkeley.edu/) could be a good example here - right now it's just an idea, no more.
 I am [not alone](https://www.phoronix.com/forums/forum/phoronix/latest-phoronix-articles/1422805-llvm-now-using-pgo-for-building-x86_64-windows-release-binaries-~22-faster-builds?p=1422977#post1422977) with such thoughts.
 Chromium already [has](https://chromium.googlesource.com/chromium/src.git/+/master/docs/pgo.md) something similar but access for such profiles is a bit [limited](https://issues.chromium.org/issues/325519354) and it can raise many interesting discussions about profiles transparency, reproducibility, access for OS distributions, etc.